FAQ’s – Accent Reduction

 4. Will I learn English grammar?

-Although grammar and vocabulary building are likely to be enhanced during the course, it is not the focus for accent reduction.
-An Intermediate to Advanced level of English is required to participate in all Accent Reduction Programs, with a minimum score on the ARTA Accent Assessment being a 35 or higher for advanced placement.
+Although grammar and vocabulary building are likely to be enhanced during the course, it is not the focus for ARTA Training.
+An Intermediate to Advanced level of English proficiency is required to participate in all programs.

 5. Will I lose my personality if I change my accent?

 We celebrate the diversity of all cultural backgrounds.
 We don’t impose or force anyone to change or deny their unique individuality.
-We strive to enhance traits of the students character, while providing tools to improve short comings.
+We strive to balance traits of a students vocal characterization, while providing tools to improve short comings.

 6. Does it matter which language I speak?